danielflower/cricket-scorer/README.md

 ----------------

-* ***The model is immutable*** so that things like the full state of the match can be looked at, and matches can be forked easily.
+* ***The model is immutable*** so that things like the full state of the match can be looked at at any point in time, and matches can be forked easily.
 * The only way to change the model is with events
 * Object creation is with builder classes, which are inner classes of the model object they create